tameraydin/logical-phrase/README.md

 ``foo AND bar AND NOT baz``

-Furthermore, with a configuration as follows:
+Furthermore, with a given configuration as follows:
 ```javascript
 var lp = new LogicalPhrase();